RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: Test systems

-\emph{MSM Analysis:} Optimal MSM hyperparameters were previously identified for the 208 $\mu$s MD data set \cite{husic2018markov,mey2024msm_optimize}.
-We used the PyEMMA software package \cite{noe2015pyemma} and replicated the optimal parameter choices, including features based on minimal residue-residue distances, dimensionality reduction using tICA with 100 tICs at a lag time of 10ns (with tICs rescaled using commute distances), and clustering using $k$-means with $k=50$.
+\emph{MSM analysis and definition of ``folded'' and ``unfolded'' states.} Previous work has identified optimal MSM hyperparameters for the 208 $\mu$s MD data set \cite{husic2018markov,mey2024msm_optimize}.
+We replicated the optimal parameter choices with the PyEMMA software package \cite{noe2015pyemma}, including features based on minimal residue-residue distances, dimensionality reduction using tICA with 100 tICs at a lag time of 10 ns, rescaled tICs based on commute distances, and clustering using $k$-means with $k=50$.
+Next, following the prior work \cite{suarez2021markov}, we applied the fuzzy spectral clustering method PCCA++ with a lag time of 100 ns to identify two extreme states representing ``folded'' and ``unfolded'' structures.
+PCCA++ also assigned folded and unfolded membership scores to each of the $48$ remaining MSM states.

-\emph{RiteWeight Analysis:} In each RiteWeight iteration, we performed clustering in the intermediate region using $n = 10$ random clusters based on the same tICA coordinates used for MSM analysis.
-We then constructed a transition matrix that included the intermediate clusters along with the source and sink.
-To enforce the non-equilibrium steady-state (NESS) condition, we applied a boundary condition during the construction of the transition matrix.
-Specifically, the transition probability from the sink to all other clusters was set to zero, except for the source-state cluster which was set to one.
-We used the same source and sink definitions for RiteWeight and MSM analysis.
+\emph{RiteWeight analysis.} In each RiteWeight iteration, we performed clustering using $n = 10$ random clusters based on the same tICA coordinates used for MSM analysis.
+We only clustered configurations in the intermediate region, excluding the previously identified MSM folded and unfolded states.
+We then constructed a $12 \times 12$ transition matrix that included the intermediate clusters along with the folded and unfolded states.
+To enforce the non-equilibrium source-sink condition, we set the transition probability from the source to the sink equal to one and set the transition probability from the source to all other clusters equal to zero.

+\emph{Flux analysis.} Followed prior work \cite{suarez2021markov}, we identified $7$ ``macrostates'' for flux analysis with both MSMs and RiteWeight.
+First we selected the $5$ intermediate MSM states whose PCCA++ membership scores were closest to 50\% folded / 50\% unfolded.
+Then we grouped the remaining $45$ MSM states into a folded and an unfolded macrostate based on their membership scores.